 In my view, the debate about Trump’s sexual comments really pits two different paradigms against each other.

-One paradigm insists men can say what they want to women and put their hands on women whenever the “uncontrollable urge” strikes; the way for women to control men’s wild urges is by concealing their bodies.
+One paradigm insists men can say what they want to women and put their hands on women whenever the “uncontrollable urge” strikes; the way for women to protect themselves from men’s wild urges is by concealing their bodies.
 The boundary between “male” and “female” is rigidly demarcated and policed; everything depends on that, because otherwise how can you allocate the power?
 If the man denies doing “what every man does,” as Trump has, then of course he is believed, and his female accusers are denigrated as unattractive liars, or (if that doesn’t work) so sexy that the men just couldn’t control themselves.
 This attitude often goes hand-in-hand with the elevation of certain female body types, combined with disgust for women’s bodies generally.

 But there is another way of talking about sexuality.
 In this alternate paradigm, people of both sexes and all genders are asked to take responsibility for themselves and their desires.
 Men are not slaves to primal urges; women need to say what they want.
 “Yes” means yes and “no” means no. People do what they want with their own bodies and they control what happens to them.
 In this paradigm, you don’t shift blame from the more-powerful to the less-powerful.
 You don’t assume men have more rights (and fewer responsibilities) than women.
 You don’t even necessarily divide humans into “men” and “women”; you accept that people play with masculine and feminine traits, and can be whatever they want to be.